kevinvzandvoort/espicc-somaliland-digaale-survey-2019/README.md

-# Social contacts and other risk factors for respiratory infections among internally displaced people in Somaliland
+# Social contacts and other risk factors for respiratory infections among internally displaced people in Somaliland.
+Data and analyses.

 This repository contains the data and code used for all analyses described in our manuscript: